Imran2205/LogicRAG/README.md

 ## Usage

 The Logic-RAG pipeline consists of several components that need to be run sequentially to generate the knowledge base and perform inference.

-Soon, we will share a Google Colab Notebook for running demo.
-This notebook will combine all the steps.
+[//]: # (Soon, we will share a Google Colab Notebook for running demo.
+This notebook will combine all the) steps.

 ### 1. Perception Module